ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 Your task is to craft a command which uses tshark to read data packets from the file **hacker_data.pcap**.
 It should extract the attached data of each packet in hexadecimal format (data.data), and save it to the file **hexdump.txt**.

-Hint: The -n flag disables name resolution, -q suppresses unnecessary output, and -T fields specifies the output format.
+[!Hint] The -n flag disables name resolution, -q suppresses unnecessary output, and -T fields specifies the output format.

 tshark document for [help](https://www.wireshark.org/docs/man-pages/tshark.html)